Sports Coach Logo Sports Coach Training Principles Fitness Components

 An advocate of both association and dissociation

-A key advocate of associative and dissociative techniques is world marathon record holder Paula Radcliffe who is reputed to use the auditory technique of listening to inspirational songs, such as Kanye West's 'Stronger' (O'Connell, 2009)[1].
-Also, it is known that Radcliffe favours the cognitive strategy of the counting game articulated above.
+A key advocate of associative and dissociative techniques is world marathon record holder Paula Radcliffe, who is reputed to use the auditory technique of listening to inspirational songs, such as Kanye West's 'Stronger' (O'Connell, 2009)[1].
+It is also known that Radcliffe favours the cognitive strategy of the counting game articulated above.

 "When I count to 100 three times, it's a mile.
-It helps me focus on the moment and not think about how many miles I have to go.
+It helps me focus on the moment and not think about how many miles I must go.
 I concentrate on breathing and striding, and I go within myself."
 Paula Radcliffe

-Although a clear advocate of two distinctive dissociative strategies, the second half of Radcliffe's statement above in terms of breathing and striding is a clear allusion to the benefits of associative strategy because they involve a mental focus on technical aspects of running.
-This leaves us to reflect that it is not an either-or when one evaluates the strengths and weaknesses of both associative and dissociative mental strategies.
-Sports Psychologist Lee Crust himself advocates triangulation at various 'cyclical phases' during the Marathon.
-This is endorsed empirically by Silva and Appelbaum's (1989)[3] multivariate analysis of 32 US Olympic trial marathoners.
+Although a clear advocate of two distinctive dissociative strategies, the second half of Radcliffe's statement above in terms of breathing and striding is a clear allusion to the benefits of associative strategy because they involve a mental focus on the technical aspects of running.
+It leaves us to reflect that it is not an either-or when one evaluates the strengths and weaknesses of both associative and dissociative mental strategies.
+Sports Psychologist Lee Crust advocates triangulation at various 'cyclical phases' during the Marathon.
+It is endorsed empirically by Silva and Appelbaum's (1989)[3] multivariate analysis of 32 US Olympic trial marathoners.

 "Most successful elite marathon runners have been shown to combine associative and dissociative strategies when planning their thoughts."
 Lee Crust, Sports Psychologist